 [signup]

-Functional Medicine Approach to Treatment for Herxheimer Reaction
+Functional Medicine Approach to Managing Herxheimer Reaction

 Nutrition and Dietary Considerations for Herxheimer Reaction

 An anti-inflammatory diet, such as the Mediterranean diet, emphasizes eating a wide variety of fresh, whole fruits and vegetables, unsaturated fats, whole grains, fatty fish, tea, herbs, and spices.
-Fermented and live-cultured foods (i.e., yogurt) also support a healthy microbiome and intestinal health and reduce inflammation.
+Fermented and live-cultured foods (i.e., yogurt) also support a healthy microbiome and intestinal health and may help reduce inflammation.
 (5)

 In addition, how you prepare and cook food can matter just as much as the food you eat.
 Avoid deep frying and grilling at high heat to avoid intake of saturated and trans fats and advanced glycation end-products (AGEs) created by high-heat cooking.
 Instead, cook your foods by steaming, baking, or stir-frying over lower temperatures.
 (5, 6)